-Students without high school data on the application will receive the following placements, which provide access to transfer-level English and math:
+Students without high school data on the application receive the following placements, which provide access to transfer-level English and math:

 - English 101+S (5 units) with support